We’ve been using seasonal spring and summer fruits to play about with our new love; a frozen yoghurt recipe.

 Blend Your Ingredients

-Now, you just need to put it in the freezer until you’re ready to eat it.
-Here’s our list of ingredients and method:
+Now, you just need to put it in the freezer, stirring occasionally, until you’re ready to eat it.

 Our Frozen Yoghurt Recipe